Extension Members in C#

 IEnumerable<int> result = values.WhereGreaterThan(18);

-public static class Extensions{
+public static class Extensions

-public static IEnumerable<int> WhereGreaterThan(this IEnumerable<int> source, int threshold) => source.Where(x => x > threshold);
+public static IEnumerable<int> WhereGreaterThan(this IEnumerable<int> source, int threshold)

 }

-In my personal opinion, this language feature is something I love and use all the time.
+In my personal opinion this language feature is something I love and use all the time.

-2 - Extension Methods Everywhere | Extension Members
+2 - Extension methods everywhere | Extension members

 IEnumerable<int> result = values.WhereGreaterThan(18);

-to a call to the static class itself:
+Into a call to the static class itself:

 IEnumerable<int> result = Extensions::WhereGreaterThan(values, 18);

-(the compiler does this)
+(the compiler does this for you)

-public static class Extensions{
+public static class Extensions

 {